adfoke/wstunnel/README.md

 The client will keep trying to connect to the server.
 If the connection drops, it will retry every 5 seconds.

+## Build Mechanism

+This project uses Go build tags to select the appropriate shell implementation based on the target operating system:

+- **Linux/macOS**: `shell_nix.go` is selected (via `//go:build !windows`).
+It uses `github.com/creack/pty` to spawn a pseudo-terminal, providing a fully interactive shell experience (handling TTY, signals, etc.).
+- **Windows**: `shell_win.go` is selected (via `//go:build windows`).
+It uses `os/exec` to spawn `cmd.exe` and pipes stdin/stdout/stderr directly.

+When you run `go build`, the Go compiler automatically includes the correct file based on the `GOOS` environment variable.

 ## Compilation

 ### Prerequisites